-Copyright © 2009 by the Institute of Electrical and Electronics Engineers, Inc. All rights reserved.
-Published 26 January 2009.
+Copyright © 2019 by The Institute of Electrical and Electronics Engineers, Inc. All rights reserved.
+Published 23 December 2019.
 Printed in the United States of America.

-IEEE and POSIX are registered trademarks in the U.S. Patent & Trademark Office, owned by the Institute of Electrical and Electronics Engineers, Incorporated.
+IEEE is a registered trademark in the U.S. Patent & Trademark Office, owned by The Institute of Electrical and Electronics Engineers, Incorporated.